Dave Magarity: Coaching career

 Magarity landed his first coaching job at his alma mater as an assistant coach in 1974, and was elevated to head coach at St. Francis in 1978, where he was 60–76 in five seasons.
 After a three-year stop at Iona as an assistant under Pat Kennedy and participated in the 1984 and 1985 NCAA Division I Men's Basketball Tournament.
 Magarity accepted the head coaching position at Marist in 1986, where he stayed for 18 seasons, amassing a 253–259 record while guiding the Red Foxes to the 1987 NCAA tournament with Rik Smits, as well as a National Invitational Tournament appearance in 1996.
 He won two ECAC Metro conference regular season titles, a tournament title, and one MAAC regular season title.

 Magarity stepped down from Marist after the 2004 season, and became an administrator for two seasons at both the MAAC and Mid-American Conference before joining Maggie Dixon's staff at Army as a women's basketball Associate Head coach.
-After Dixon's death in 2006, Magarity was elevated to the position of head coach of the Black Knights.
+After Dixon's sudden death in 2006, Magarity was elevated to the position of head coach of the Black Knights.
+He coached there for 16 seasons until his retirement in 2021.